-BoC’s Wilkins hints at first rate hike in 7 years
+BoC’s Wilkins hints at first rate hike in 7 years amid rising growth

-A senior Bank of Canada official says economic growth has spread to most regions and industries – the latest clue that the central bank is pondering when to start hiking interest rates.
+A top Bank of Canada official says economic growth has spread to most regions and industries in Canada – the latest clue that the central bank is pondering when to start raising interest rates.

-The bank is seeing “some signs that growth is broadening across regions and sectors,” senior deputy governor Carolyn Wilkins told a business audience Monday in Winnipeg.
+The central bank is seeing “some signs that growth is broadening across regions and sectors,” senior deputy governor Carolyn Wilkins told a business audience on Monday in Winnipeg.
+Her remarks sent the Canadian dollar flying: The loonie jumped more than half a cent immediately after they were posted on the bank’s website and rose above 75 cents (U.S.) for the first time since April.

 “We are seeing the economy pick up,” insisted Ms. Wilkins, Governor Stephen Poloz’s No. 2 executive at the bank.